-Interface-based routing means that in addition to the system-wide IP configuration, the MAX and the far end of the link have link-specific IP addresses, which are specified in these parameters:
+Interface-based routing means that in addition to the system-wide IP configuration, the MAX and the far end of the link have link-specific IP addresses, for which you specify the following parameters:

-- Connections>IP Options>IF Adrs (the link-specific address for the MAX) - Connections>IP Options>WAN Alias (the far end link-specific address)
+- Connections > IP Options > IF Adrs (the link-specific address for the MAX) - Connections > IP Options > WAN Alias (the far end link-specific address)

-It is also permissible to omit the remote side's system-based IP address from the Connection profile and use interface-based routing exclusively.
-This is an appropriate mechanism, for example, if the remote system is on a backbone net which may be periodically reconfigured by its administrators, and you want to refer to the remote system only by its mutually agreed-upon interface address.
-In this case, the link-specific IP addresses are specified in these parameters:
+Or, you may omit the remote side's system-based IP address from the Connection profile and use interface-based routing exclusively.
+This is an appropriate mechanism, for example, if the remote system is on a backbone net that might be periodically reconfigured by its administrators, and you want to refer to the remote system only by its mutually agreed-upon interface address.
+In this case, the link-specific IP addresses are specified in the following parameters:

-- Connections>IP Options>IF Adrs (the near end numbered interface) - Connections>IP Options>LAN Adrs (the far end numbered interface)
+- Connections > IP Options > IF Adrs (the near end numbered interface) - Connections > IP Options > LAN Adrs (the far end numbered interface)

-Note that LAN Adrs must always be filled in, so if the only known address is the interface address, it must be placed in the Lan Adrs parameter rather than the WAN Alias parameter.
-In this case, a host route is created to the LAN Adrs (interface) address, a net route is created to the subnet of the remote interface, and incoming calls must report their IP addresses as the LAN Adrs address.
+Note that IP Address must always be filled in, so if the only known address is the interface address, you must place it in the IP Address parameter rather than the WAN Alias parameter.
+In this case, a host route is created to the interface address (IP address), a net route is created to the subnet of the remote interface, and incoming calls must report their IP addresses as the value in the IP Address parameter.

-It is also possible, although not recommended, to specify the local numbered interface (IF Adrs) and use the far end device's system-wide IP address (LAN Adrs).
+It is also possible, although not recommended, to specify the local numbered interface (Interface Address) and use the far end device's system-wide IP address (IP Address).
 In this case, the remote interface must have an address on the same subnet as the local, numbered interface.

-If a MAX is using a numbered interface, the following differences in operation should be noted, compared to unnumbered (system-based) routing:
+If a MAX is using a numbered interface, note the following differences and similarities in operation, compared to unnumbered (system-based) routing:

-- IP packets generated in the MAX and sent to the remote address will have an IP source address corresponding to the numbered interface, not the system-wide (Ethernet) address. - During authentication of an outbound call using a numbered interface, the MAX reports the address of the interface as its IP address. - The MAX adds all numbered interfaces to its routing table as host routes. - The MAX accepts IP packets addressed to the a numbered interface, considering them to be destined for the MAX itself.
+- IP packets generated in the MAX and sent to the remote address will have an IP source address corresponding to the numbered interface, not the system-wide (Ethernet) address. - The MAX adds all numbered interfaces to its routing table as host routes. - The MAX accepts IP packets addressed to a numbered interface, considering them to be destined for the MAX itself.
 (The packet may actually arrive over any interface, and the numbered interface corresponding to the packet's destination address need not be active.)